-This policy applies to candidates for employment and all RTA employees who are incumbents in safety-sensitive positions, employees transferring to a safety-sensitive position, non-safety sensitive positions, and contractors who perform safety-sensitive job functions.
-Some job functions within the organization are considered USDOT covered safety sensitive.
+This policy applies to Regional Transit Authority employees and candidates for employment.
+Some job functions within the organization are considered USDOT-covered safety sensitive.
 Employees serving in designated positions that host covered safety-sensitive functions are also required to meet guidelines set by the USDOT, Federal Transit Administration (FTA), the Federal Motor Carrier Safety Administration (FMCSA), and RTA.